mrismanaziz/Reforestation/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## Past, present, and future walked into a bar....
+It was tense.